Fliplet/fliplet-cli/docs/Reduce-app-bundle-size.md

 ---

+## Advanced usage

+### Blacklist an array of values

-Note: the `value` field can also accept an array of values to be matched by "OR":
+The `value` field can also accept an array of values to be matched by "OR":

 ```json
 [